cdbbnnyCode/modpack-installer/README.md

 * To uninstall a modpack, simply delete its folder under the `packs/` directory.
   All of your saves, resource packs, and shader packs will be retained and available in your other modpacks.
+  * Note that deleting the modpack does not automatically delete any mod files, as they are stored in a central `.modcache` directory.
+To clean up unused mods, run the `clean.py` script.

 ### How it Works (for Forge modpacks)
 The installer script goes through several steps to install the modpack: